Sunday, June 17, 2018

 "It was a treacherous undertaking-- an expedition to a glittering ice-capped Antarctic Island, ravaged year-round bout the primordial fury of the elements, seething with volcanoes ready to unleash their earth-shaping fire, and haunted by subterranean caves that echo with supernatural cries.
 A place of savage beauty-- and unpredictable terror!
 They came in search of the legendary "golden" seals, but cut off from the outside world by the impenetrable ice, they encountered a chilling vision of a ghost-ship on an ill-fated voyage and were forced to relive the past in an ice-bound hell!"

-It's a truly fantastic looking island that Ellis created for Roger Zelazny's novel Isle of the Dead (Ace, 1985).
+It's a truly fantastic looking island that Ellis created for Roger Zelazny's SF novel Isle of the Dead (Ace, 1985).
 That said, I still wouldn't want to try and cross this churning ocean on a raft because even if you reached the island you'd still have to somehow disembark and tie-off without getting pummeled against the rocks---or is that a fortuitous strip of sand I see at the base of the stairs?

 "In is centuries in the future, and Francis Sandow is the only man alive who was born as long ago as the 20th Century.
 His body is kept young and in perfect health by advanced scientific methods; he has amassed such a fortune that he can own entire planets; and he has become a god.
 No, not a god of Earth, but one of the pantheon of the alien Pei'ans: he is Shimbo of Darktree, Shrugger of Thunders.
 Yet he doesn't believe that his personality has merged with the ancient consciousness of Shimbo, that he really can call down the skies upon his enemies.
 The time comes, however, when Francis Sandow must use these powers against the most dangerous antagonist in the universe: another Pei'an god, Shimbo's own enemy, Belion.
 And Belion has no doubt whatever of his own powers... "